 They recognized AbbVie’s revenue concentration risk in the block buster drug Humira.
 However, they tempered that risk with a discussion of the company’s robust new product pipeline.
 And after running the dividend metrics on their stock screener decided to put their money to work.

 DIVIDEND BLOG-DIVIDEND HAWK

 After wrapping up with the Diplomats I took a trip over to Dividend Hawk.
 The Hawks blog is an excellent source of information for a dividend investor.
-It’s a clearing house for dividend increase news and articles from around the web about dividend investing.
-I never miss the week in review published each Sunday.
+It’s a clearinghouse for dividend increase news and articles from around the web about dividend investing.
+I never miss the weekly review published each Sunday.

 As far as I can tell, Hawk has not highlighted a purchase for a few months.
 I’m not sure what this indicates.
 Does the Hawk not see value right now?
 Are his funds limited?
 Or maybe he just doesn’t communicate every purchase he makes.
 That’s okay, I still love the site.
 And Hawk, if you are reading, let us know what are you are buying these days!

 NOT A DIVIDEND BLOG-GENYMONEY

 Let’s broaden our thinking now.
 I am a dividend investor.
 But more broadly, I consider myself an income investor.
 Dividend stocks are great, but they aren’t the only game in town when it comes to investing money for income.

 The blogger known as GYM over at GenYMoney wrote about 9 Income Producing Assets to Help You Achieve Financial Freedom.
 This article has something for everyone looking for more income.
 And tips for generating income in these 9 areas: